pulumi/pulumi-hugo/themes/default/content/blog/the-industry-comes-together-for-the-cloud-engineering-summit-2021/index.md

 ## Honeycomb

 If you missed Charity Major’s summit session last year about [Testing In Production]({{< relref "/resources/testing-in-production" >}}), stop reading and go watch it.
-Then, register for Liz Fong-Jones’ Build track session this year: _What is OpenTelemetry_.
+Then, register for Liz Fong-Jones’s Build track session this year: _What is OpenTelemetry_.

 ## NS1